nonproliferation/mimosas/README.md

 ### Architecture

-Analysis Refactor 2 is designed to be modular.
-It reads configuration inputs from any specified config file, and runs on any number of algorithms.
-Currently, random forest and decision tree are available.
-On running the algorithms, the user also has the option to run in Train&Test or Validation mode.
+MIMOSAS is designed to be modular.
+It reads configuration inputs from a specified configuration file and can run multiple classification algorithms.
+The user has the option to run in Train and Test or Validation mode.
 Each algorithm has a Train and Test function for these purposes.
-The Test function is reused for Validation, as the implementation of the 2 are identical.
+The Test function is reused for Validation, as the implementation of the two are identical.
 However, it is important to note the operational differences between Test and Validation.

-Adding additional algorithms is quite simple - it only involves implementing the train and test functions of the algorithm, adding a run function in main.py, and adding necessary algorithm options in source.config (where default config files are generated from).
-Parameter parsing is handled automatically, although one may find it beneficial to see how parameters are retrieved post parsing.
+Adding additional classifiers is quite simple - it only involves implementing the train and test functions of the algorithm, adding a run function in main.py, and adding necessary algorithm options in source.config.
+Parameter parsing is handled automatically, although one may find it beneficial to see how parameters are retrieved post-parsing.

 ### Config file options

 Config files are broken down into 4 major components - [MAIN] [ALGORITHM OPTIONS] [TRAINING_DATA] [EVALUATION_DATA], each serving a different function.

-    [MAIN] - options that govern the overall operation of the analysis suite (ex. verbose mode, plotting enabled, etc.)
+    [MAIN] - options that govern the overall operation of the analysis suite (e.g. verbose mode, plotting enabled, etc.)
-    [ALGORITHM OPTIONS] - each algorithm has its own section (ex.
-[DECISION_TREE]) that contains options specific to that algorithm.
-If an algorithm section is excluded entirely (ex. doesn't have [RANDOM_FOREST]), then that algorithm is not run.
+    [ALGORITHM OPTIONS] - each classifier has its own section (e.g. [DECISION_TREE]) that contains options specific to that classifier.
+If an algorithm section is excluded entirely (e.g. doesn't have [RANDOM_FOREST]), then that algorithm is not run.
-    [TRAINING_DATA] - data cleaning and split options for training. certain options (ex. random shuffling) can be ignored for time-series algorithms.
+    [TRAINING_DATA] - data cleaning and split options for training. certain options (e.g. random shuffling) can be ignored for time-series algorithms.
-    [EVALUATION_DATA] - data cleaning and split options for testing and evaluation. certain options (ex. random shuffling) can be ignored for time-series algorithms.
+    [EVALUATION_DATA] - data cleaning and split options for testing and evaluation. certain options (e.g. random shuffling) can be ignored for time-series algorithms.

 ## Authors